 Also on the line is Scott Garner, is vice president of the Electronics Products Group.
 Scott has 20 years experience in heat transfer and thermal management.
 This includes both technology and product development with an emphasis on integrating heat pipes and two-phase heat transfer systems into electronics cooling applications.
 He’s an inventor on 18 patents and has written several technical publications and shared numerous sessions on thermal management for a variety of professional conferences.

-At this time, I’d like to hand the program over to our speaker, Brian Muzyka.
+At this time, I’d like to hand the program over to our speaker, Bryan Muzyka.

-Brian: Thanks, Billy and thanks, everyone out there for joining us.
-My name is Brian Muzyka and I’ll be leading the discussion on heat pipes this afternoon.
+Bryan: Thanks, Billy and thanks, everyone out there for joining us.
+My name is Bryan Muzyka and I’ll be leading the discussion on heat pipes this afternoon.
 I’m also joined by Scott Garner, who will be joining me to answer some questions at the end.

 I’m going to begin with a quick overview of what we’ll be talking about.
 The presentation includes when and where to consider heat pipes, some typical applications and reasons to use heat pipes.
 We’ll discuss heat pipe basic operating principles, the capabilities and limitations of heat pipes, typical uses and system level thermal performance expectations.
 We’ll discuss how to design and model heat pipe into your system and finally we’ll take a look at an example that compares heat pipe to other common cooling applications.

 Here’s a look at some typical applications.
 Heat pipes are commonly found in electronic assemblies for commercial and military use.
 These can include power electronics, car chassis, portable electronics and a lot of numerous applications with similar thermal management needs.